Passwords vs Passphrases security comparison

 • 16+ characters?
 Paula the Passphrase.

 Each extra character in a passphrase makes it hundreds of times harder for automated tools to crack.
-It’s like going from a 4-digit combo padlock (easy peasy) to a 16-digit escape room vault (good luck!). 🔓➡️🏰
+It's like going from a 4-digit combo padlock to a 16-digit escape room vault.

 Imagine you need to verify your identity at checkout.

-Paula’s way: “Tell me the line in your favorite song when the chorus hits the bridge, plus your favorite pizza topping.”
+Paula's way: "Tell me the line in your favourite song when the chorus hits the bridge, plus your favourite pizza topping."

 That's the power of a passphrase — it comes from your mind but isn't stored in any dictionary hackers would use.